imwally/wvm/README.md

 This is my attempt at writing a *very* simple stack based virtual machine, or if you will, a [stack machine](https://en.wikipedia.org/wiki/Stack_machine).
-It works on a single stack with a limited set of instructions which besides stack operations, do nothing more than basic arithmetic.
+It works on a single stack with a limited set of instructions which besides stack operations do nothing more than basic arithmetic.

 Instruction Set
 ---------------